 In accordance with the IAC Act, the merit-based process for developing recommendations is administered by the IAC with support and advice being provided to the IAC by the Public Service Commission (PSC).
-The process is open and accessible and ensures the people recommended for appointment have the necessary qualifications and are reflective of the population they serve.
+The process is open and accessible and ensures the people recommended for appointment demonstrate the necessary qualifications and are reflective of the population they serve.

 The Commissioners were appointed in 2016 on resolution of the House of Assembly for a three year term.
 On December 7, 2017 the IAC Act was amended to provide for an additional two Commissioners.

 With the assistance of the PSC, the IAC initiates searches for board members and executives.
-A panel of three Commissioners will review potential appointees for each appointment.
+A panel of three Commissioners review potential appointees for each appointment.
 The IAC recommends qualified persons from which a person can be selected to fill each position.

 For more information on the various ABCs listed in the schedule to the Independent Appointments Commission Act please visit https://www.iacnl.ca/